What is depression in children?

 - has problems concentrating or remembering things.

-- not going so well academically
+- isn’t going so well academically

-- not taking part in school activities
+- isn’t taking part in school activities

 Depression affects children’s thinking, mood and behaviour.
 Children experiencing depression often feel negative about themselves, their situation and their future.
 They can feel really hopeless.

 - Make an appointment to see your GP, and get a referral to a paediatrician, psychiatrist or psychologist.
 These specially trained health professionals can diagnose depression in children.
-If you’re eligible, Medicare will cover most of the costs involved.

 - If you can’t get help quickly, feel concerned about your child’s safety or don’t know what to do, find your local area mental health service by calling your nearest hospital or by calling Lifeline on 131 114.

-- If your child is old enough, he can talk with a Kids Helpline counsellor by calling 1800 551 800, or using the Kids Helpline email counselling service or the Kids Helpline web counselling service.
+- If your child is old enough, she can talk with a Kids Helpline counsellor by calling 1800 551 800, or using the Kids Helpline email counselling service or the Kids Helpline web counselling service.

 By finding early help for your child with depression, you can:

-- help your child get better, faster
+- help your child get better faster

 - reduce the risk that your child will have depression later in life